 Why we need Squeeze-Net?

-Nowadays, the technology is at its peak.
-Self driving cars and IoT is going to be household talks in the next few years to come.
-Therefore, everything is controlled remotely, say for example, in self-driving cars we will need our system to constantly communicate with the servers.
-So therefore, if we have a model which has a small size then we can easily deploy it in cloud.
-So that’s why we needed a architecture which is less in size and also achieve the same level of accuracy that other architecture achieves.
+Nowadays, technology is at its peak.
+Self-driving cars and IoT is going to be household talks in the next few years to come.
+Therefore, everything is controlled remotely, say, for example, in self-driving cars, we will need our system to constantly communicate with the servers.
+So, therefore, if we have a model that has a small size then we can easily deploy it in the cloud.
+So that’s why we needed an architecture that is less in size and also achieves the same level of accuracy that other architecture achieves.

 Here are some advantages of Squeeze-Net —